Myst1cX/immersive-reddit-extension/README.md

 ## Usage

 1. Launch the extension by clicking on its icon in the browser toolbar.
-2. Click on the "Immersive Reddit" button to encode the Reddit link.
-3. A pop-up will inform you the encoded link has been successfully copied to your clipboard.
-4. Once you click "OK" the browser will open the encoded link ia new tab.
+2. Enter the names of subreddits for which you wish to enable the extension.
+You can add multiple at once by separating each input with a comma.
+You don't need to put r/ in front of each subreddit.
+FOR EXAMPLE: "nosleep","DarkTales","gtripp14" is sufficient. --> the quotation marks are not necessary
+3. If you make a typo, you can always edit or delete the subreddit from the list.
+4. Head to your chosen subreddit.
+NOTE: The extension does not transform subreddits themselves, only their posts.
+Once you click on a post inside the subreddit, it will automatically open in Microsoft Edge's Immersive Reader mode.
-5. Enjoy Microsoft Edge's improved reading experience :)
+5. Enjoy the improved reading experience :)

 ## Roadmap

 1. Interface improvement
 2. Dark mode
-3. Automatically transform any Reddit page's URL into the Microsoft Edge's Immersive Reader format upon opening it, without the needed press of a button
-4. Ability to create an exclusion list of subreddits on which the extension is disabled by default
+3. Ability to import/export the list of subreddits.

 ## Development